Payments Management

 5. Fill in any other necessary information and click the Accept Payment button.

-A window will open asking you to confirm the partial payment.
+A confirmation dialog opens, asking you to confirm the partial payment.

 6. Click the Yes button to accept the partial payment.